 - black tea

 - dried mango powder

-Growing up in India, legumes were always soaked overnight and pressure cooked the following morning before being transformed into delicious dishes for lunch and dinner.
+Growing up in India, legumes were always soaked overnight and pressure-cooked the following morning before being transformed into delicious dishes for lunch and dinner.
 In fact, I had never come across canned beans until I moved to Singapore at the age of 23.
 There is a slight improvement in taste and texture when soaking and cooking beans from scratch.
 But not enough to give up using canned beans which give you the gift of time and the freedom of cooking a delicious meal from scratch in thirty minutes.

 In the traditional recipe, the chickpeas are pressure-cooked with a couple of teabags to impart a smokey flavour and darken the colour of the resulting sauce.
-But since we are using canned chickpeas, I improvise by adding a teabag to the finished curry for the last minute of cooking and watch the smokiness and rich colour of the tea transform my chana masala instantly.
+But since we are using canned chickpeas, I improvise by adding a teabag to the finished curry for the last minute of cooking and watching the smokiness and rich colour of the tea transform my chana masala instantly.

 for the onion paste